NP-Completeness Proofs of All or Nothing, Water Walk, and Remembered Length Using the T-Metacell Framework: Introduction

 \subsection{Our Contribution}

-In this paper, we prove the NP-completeness of two pencil puzzles, \textit{All or Nothing} and \textit{Water Walk}, using the T-metacell framework.
+In this paper, we prove the NP-completeness of three pencil puzzles, \textit{All or Nothing}, \textit{Water Walk}, and \textit{Remembered Length} with its generalized version, using the T-metacell framework.
 Specifically, we construct reductions from the problem of finding a Hamiltonian cycle in a maximum-degree-3 spanning subgraph of a rectangular grid graph.

 As the constructed gadgets do not locally enforce a unique path between each pair of exits, our results establish NP-completeness but not ASP-completeness for these puzzles.